General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsubsection{Multimodal Integration in Chemistry}

-A molecule’s \gls{smiles} string alone might not reveal its 3-D conformational preferences.
-A spectrum alone could suggest many different molecular structures.
+A molecule’s \gls{smiles} string alone might not reveal its 3D conformational preferences.
+A spectrum alone could suggest many molecular structures.
 However, coupling these modalities with textual knowledge (e.g., \enquote{the sample was prepared by X method}) could narrow down possibilities.
-Multimodal models have the potential to emulate a human expert who simultaneously considers spectral patterns, chemical rules, and prior knowledge to deduce a structure.
+Multimodal models have the potential to emulate a human expert who simultaneously considers spectral patterns, chemical rules, and prior knowledge to deduce a structure (see an example \ref{example:multimodal} of leveraging multimodal data for identifying the chemical).
 Another motivation is to create generalist \gls{ai} models.
 Instead of having multiple independent models---one for spectral analysis, another for molecule property prediction, and another for text mining---a single model could handle diverse tasks by understanding multiple data types.
 In this way, a researcher can ask a question in natural language, provide a molecule (in the form of a structure file or image) as context, and receive a helpful answer that leverages both structural and textual knowledge.

+\begin{examplebox}[label={example:multimodal}]{Multimodal reasoning for chemical identification} A chemist finds an unknown white powder in a food sample that is highly soluble in water and tastes sweet.
+Chemist wants to identify it: \\ \textbf{Input Modalities:} \begin{itemize} \item \textbf{$^{13}$C-NMR spectrum:} Shows peaks in the 60--100 ppm region, characteristic of carbons bonded to oxygen.

+\item \textbf{$^{1}$H-NMR spectrum:} Multiple peaks in the 3--5 ppm region with complex splitting patterns, indicating protons on oxygen-bearing carbons.